 NCLR and others made this same argument in a different context just a few months ago when we advocated for the Virginia Board of Social Services to adopt policies of non-discrimination in regulations governing child placement agencies.
 Cuccinelli, telling the Social Service Board that it did not have the authority to tell state-licensed agencies that they may not discriminate against children in need of parents and prospective parents who are willing to give them forever homes.
 Despite the clear needs of children waiting for homes—and in light of the news that there are people willing to foster and adopt them—the Social Service Board members appear to have been cowed by Cuccinelli.

 The next steps in Virginia?
 Governor Bob McDonnell’s office says it is reviewing the Juvenile Justice Board’s actions.
-On the child placement front, anti-LGBT groups hope to have state legislation introduced to enshrine the right of child placement agencies to discriminate in the state code.
+On the child placement front, anti-LGBTQ groups hope to have state legislation introduced to enshrine the right of child placement agencies to discriminate in the state code.
 If you, like me, are sighing in disgust, I will tell you that a bright ray of hope is available through the stalwart work of Equality Virginia.
 Executive Director James Parrish is fighting back, explaining in a recent article exactly how Virginia law needs to change for the better.

 At NCLR, we will do all we can to help Equality Virginia and other Virginians continue to seek equality under the law.
 For the children who need safe care, for the kids who need forever homes, for our families to be able to love and protect each other, we need to help states and localities to fight bad measures and advance good ones.
-It’s time to make the Commonwealth of Virginia a safer and more just state for LGBT people.
+It’s time to make the Commonwealth of Virginia a safer and more just state for LGBTQ people.